Archive High School Problem-Solving: 6 Activities That Work

 4. Incorporate a variety of activities to keep students engaged: To keep students engaged and motivated, teachers can incorporate a variety of different problem-solving activities into their lesson plans.
 This can include puzzles, games, debates, simulations, case studies, and more.

 By following these tips, teachers and schools can use problem-solving activities effectively to promote high school students’ problem-solving skills.
-If you want to use technology but are wary of the negative effects, you can use Safes School.
-With the great collection of features, you can monitor what your students are doing online and even block inappropriate content.

 students holding multiple scientific prototypes